 If you're asking yourself this question, it's probably because you're trying to determine how to best serve the needs of your business, particularly when you're dealing with large amounts of data (across multiple data sources) and when the need of your business users are very disparate, especially as they span across multiple business units and use-cases.

 Sarah Gerweck, one of our co-founders, authored a great piece on Information Management on the "History of Business Intelligence".
 The piece answers "Why Most Business Intelligence Tools Fail the Hadoop Test".
 We suggest you use this piece as a checklist for your Hadoop analytics deployment.
-And if that's not enough, be sure to download the "BI on Hadoop Cheat-Sheet" here.

 It's not just about the BI features